We have over 25 years of experience running major chess camps.

 Camp fee includes:

-Lodging, meals, and camp t-shirt.
+For residents: Lodging, meals, and camp t-shirt.
 Campers are housed in comfortable, secure students residence halls.
 Bedding and bath towel are provided.
 Coaches and counselors live in the residence halls and provide 24-hour supervision.
 North Central College employs a professional security staff that is on duty 24/7.